b0bfranklin/chatgpt-github-dockerbuild/README.md

 - A download button for the extension ZIP file
 - Installation instructions specific to your server
 - Step-by-step guidance for installing the extension in various browsers

+When users click the download button, the browser will automatically start downloading the `extension.zip` file, which contains the packaged browser extension.

 ### How It Works